thaixuankhanh/ocs2_ros2/README.md

 # OCS2 Toolbox
-A fork of the Optimal Control for Switched Systems (OCS2) library updating it to ros2 communication and the colcon build system.
+An updated version of the Optimal Control for Switched Systems (OCS2) library including ros2 communication, colcon build system and functionality for improved interactivity (Gain setting, anabling disabling costs and constraints).

 ## Summary
 OCS2 is a C++ toolbox tailored for Optimal Control for Switched Systems (OCS2).
 The toolbox provides an efficient implementation of the following algorith